Community Supported Agriculture

 With educational programs focused on sustainable growing running through the growing season, Red Brick Farms has an opportunity to match education with practical application, which creates an environment of ecologically sustainable integrity with the addition of our enthusiastic ‘Organic Master Gardener’ students.
 With a focus on nurturing soil health, the grounds incorporate a minimal soil disturbance plan along with multiple composting systems.
 This allows us to keep as many nutrients and microbial activity in the soil where it belongs to grow great produce.

-Community Supported Agriculture (CSA), otherwise known as “Farm Shares,” puts you directly in relationship with your farmer.
-You will have the assurance of knowing exactly where your food is grown, and share in the risks and rewards of local farming.
+Community Supported Agriculture (CSA), otherwise known as “Farm Shares,” puts you directly in a relationship with your farmer.
+You will have the assurance of knowing exactly where your food is grown and share in the risks and rewards of local farming.
 You couldn’t ask for a more local food system.
 When you sign up for a farm share you are supporting the farmer right from day one.
 With financial security, this gives the farmer the ability to focus on planning, planting and preparing the soil for a season of growing healthy, nutrient rich food.
 With a good growing year, a consumer’s investment would enjoy an abundance of product, and would vary according to each growing season.
 The farmer and consumer are partnered in growing ecologically responsible food with sustainable practices.

 We are running the farm-share program with the plan of offering 15 weeks of food boxes.
 This share will typically feed a family of four, 2 adults and 2 kids.
 Half shares are also an option for a smaller family.
 We are hoping for a mid-late June start and ending mid-late September.
 The boxes in the spring will be filled with a selection of fresh herbs, salad greens and hardy fast-growing veggies.
 As the season turns to mid-summer the produce boxes will be overflowing with an assortment of fresh, tasty food.
-Toward the fall expect to see more cool weather/long season crops such as squash/leeks/storing potatoes and a pumpkin or two!
+Toward the fall, expect to see more cool weather/long season crops such as squash/leeks/storing potatoes and a pumpkin or two!
 Every year there is bound to be struggles here or there but it usually balances out with an abundance of something else.

 Vegetables that will be planted: